mcleeder/CodeSamples/README.md

 }
 ```

 I also had to write a JavaScript Ajax function to do the sending of state of the tab to the controller method.
-I used \jQuery for this.
+A bit of jQuery made this pretty easy.

 ```
 <script>